hhvm/user-documentation/guides/hack/40-contributing/12-information-macros.md

 }
 ```
 Hack lets you write code quickly, while also having safety features built in, like static type checking.

-Here's another paragraph that you might find in the documentation set to make this section feel more natural.

 ## Caution Message
 ```yamlmeta